Canada's Tech Firms Capitalize On Immigration Anxiety In The Age Of Trump

 Pereira and other tech leaders hope that means a warmer forecast for the Canadian tech industry.

-"Every company is in a global battle for talent," says Alex Norman is the co-founder of TechToronto, an organization that puts on monthly events featuring leaders and innovators from the city's tech community.
+"Every company is in a global battle for talent," says Alex Norman, the co-founder of TechToronto, an organization that puts on monthly events featuring leaders and innovators from the city's tech community.
 "And anything that takes the barrier away, and makes it easier for someone you want to recruit to come, is a huge win."